pgolebiowski/easy-eel/README.md

 ## 🌟 Features

 - 🐠 **Clean Interface.** A straightforward and uncluttered prompt.
+- 🌅 **Oceanic Greetings.** Get inspired with sea-themed messages every time you open a new terminal session.
 - 🛠️ **Granular Customization.** Tailor the theme to your needs, from aesthetics to behavior.

 ## 🦑 Customization